 A strong personal statement indicating the applicant's potential to undertake the PGCE Primary Programme.
 The statement should demonstrate the breadth of knowledge and personal experience gained in primary education to date and how this has equipped the applicant to potentially be an effective primary teacher.
 Reference to personal experiences/extra curricular interests that could contribute to enriching children's learning should also be included.
 A high standard of written English/Welsh is essential.

 The principal referee must be an academic who is most able to comment on the applicant's academic and vocational abilities.
 An academic reference for those applicants who have undertaken their degree more than 5 years in not required although one is preferred if this can be obtained.
-For those applicants whose HEI reference is more than 8 years old a reference from a more recent educational professional such as a head teacher is required.
+For those applicants whose HEI reference is more than 8 years old, a reference from a more recent educational professional such as a head teacher is required.
 It is important that this referee can make objective and informed judgements based on significant knowledge of the applicant in an educational context.
-Should you have any queries regarding your reference, please contact the Admissions Unit.
+Should you have any queries regarding your reference, please contact Admissions.

-Criminal Records Check:
+Criminal Records/DBS Check:

 Entry is also subject to a satisfactory criminal records check.
 More details about criminal records procedures can be found at www.cardiffmet.ac.uk/dbs.

-How to Apply:
+How to Apply

 UCAS Application Codes:

-Primary Key Stage 2 (7-11 years): X178 (Welsh medium)
+PGCE Primary (3-11): X178 (Welsh medium)

-There will be two tests for postgraduate applicants:
+There will be

 The task will assess the ability to: